-Name Class II Directors-Nominated for a Term Age Year First Elected a Director Principal Occupation Ending in 2014: Mark Aslett 43 2007 Mr. Aslett has served as our President and Chief Executive Officer since November 2007.
-Prior to that, he was Chief Operating Officer and Chief Executive Officer of Enterasys Networks, a public technology company, from 2003 to 2006, and held various positions with Marconi plc and its affiliated companies, including executive vice president of marketing, vice president of portfolio management, and president of Marconi Communications-North America, from 1998 to 2002.
+Name Age Elected a Director Principal Occupation Class II Directors Serving a Term Ending in 2017: Mark Aslett 47 2007 Mr. Aslett has served as our President and Chief Executive Officer since November 2007.
+Prior to that, he was Chief Operating Officer and Chief Executive Officer of Enterasys Networks, a public technology company, from 2003 to 2006, and held various positions with Marconi plc and its affiliated companies, including Executive Vice President of Marketing, Vice President of Portfolio Management, and President of Marconi Communications-North America, from 1998 to 2002.
 Mr. Aslett served on the Board of Directors of Enterasys Networks from 2004 to 2006.
 He has also held positions at GEC Plessey Telecommunications, as well as other telecommunications-related technology firms.
 Mr. Aslett provides an insider's perspective in Board discussions about the business and strategic direction of the Company with his detailed knowledge of the Company's employees, customers, suppliers, business prospects, and markets.
-George W. Chamillard 72 2004 Mr. Chamillard served as Chairman of the Board of Directors of Teradyne, Inc., a public company supplying automatic test equipment, from 2000 to his retirement in 2006, and as a member of the Board of Directors of Teradyne from 1996 until 2006.
-Mr. Chamillard served as Chief Executive Officer of Teradyne from 1997 to 2004, and as President of Teradyne from 1996 to 2003.
-Prior to being named as President of Teradyne, Mr. Chamillard served in various executive capacities at Teradyne.
-Mr. Chamillard's qualifications to serve on our Board of Directors include his years of executive experience in the technology industry, including being the Chairman and Chief Executive Officer of a public technology company.
-William K. O'Brien 67 2008 Mr. O'Brien served as Executive Chairman at Enterasys Networks, a public technology company, from 2003 until his retirement in 2006.
-He served as Chief Executive Officer of Enterasys from 2002 to 2004, and as a
+William K. O'Brien 71 2008 Mr. O'Brien served as Executive Chairman at Enterasys Networks, a public technology company, from 2003 until his retirement in 2006.
+He served as Chief Executive Officer of Enterasys from 2002 to 2004, and as a member of the Board of Directors of Enterasys from 2002 to 2006.
+Prior to working at Enterasys, he worked for PricewaterhouseCoopers where he held several different senior management positions.
+Mr. O'Brien had over 33 years of experience in auditing and professional services while at PricewaterhouseCoopers.
+He has been a director of Virtusa Corporation, a publicly-traded company, since 2008.
+Mr. O'Brien is one of our "audit committee financial experts."
+Mr. O'Brien's qualifications to serve on our Board of Directors include his executive experience in the technology industry, including being the Chairman and Chief Executive Officer of a public technology company, and his strong accounting and financial expertise.